 Another useful resource is UnderstandingPrejudice.org, a web site maintained by the Social Psychology Network for students, teachers, and others interested in the causes and consequences of prejudice.
 (An abbreviated version of the Implicit Association Test is also available.)

 What is “Inclusive Language”?

-Inclusive Language is communication that does not stereotype or demean people based on personal characteristics including gender, gender expression, race, ethnicity, economic background, ability/disability status, religion, sexual orientation, etc.
+Inclusive Language is visual or verbal communication that does not stereotype or demean people based on personal characteristics including gender, gender expression, race, ethnicity, economic background, ability/disability status, religion, sexual orientation, etc.

 You or the writers on your team are likely to keep a dictionary, thesaurus and grammar style guide handy for your professional writing and speaking efforts.
 But do you run a ‘bias check’ on your communication?
 Do you have tools to help you check for stereotypes, discounting and bias?

 At a minimum, you want to run a few quick checks yourself and ideally, have people with different backgrounds specifically review your work for bias.
 I used to count on an online tool, “After the Deadline” for this purpose but sadly, it’s no longer supported for Macs or WordPress.
 So in addition to the reference style guides listed below, I use MS Word to quickly check for the following:

 - Are the pronouns she and he used an equal number of times (roughly)?